tmcgilchrist/slide_machine/README.markdown

 ### Layout

-slide_machine_web
+You should find in this directory:

+    README.markdown : this file
+    Makefile : simple make commands
+    rebar : the Rebar build tool for Erlang applications rebar.config : configuration for Rebar
+    apps : Erlang modules that make up this application /slide_machine_web : webmachine application
- -> deps - the erlang library dependencies for the web application -> ebin - compiled beam files for the erlang VM
- -> src  - Erlang source code
+      /deps - the erlang library dependencies for the web application /ebin - compiled beam files for the erlang VM /src  - Erlang source code
- -> priv - is where all the html and Javascript files are placed.
+      /priv - is where all the html and Javascript files are placed.
+    /slide_machine_core : core logic to mediate between web app and riak db /deps - the erlang library dependencies
+      /ebin - compiled beam files for the erlang VM /src  - Erlang source code